 Tools for Self-Care:

-Practicing breathwork daily (multiple times daily if you are under a lot of stress) is a great way to support your mental wellbeing.
+Practicing breathwork daily (multiple times daily if you are under a lot of stress) is a great way to support your emotional well-being.
 Lengthening and deepening your breath causes your mind and body to relax by cueing the parasympathetic nervous system.
 When this system is triggered, blood flow changes, the body’s preparation for a fight or flight ceases, and thoughts become clearer.

 One of the easiest breathwork practices is simply inhaling to the count of 4, holding for a beat, and exhaling to the count of 4.
 We love doing this just before bed instead of turning to our phone or TV screens.
 If you are prone to waking up in the middle of the night, just repeat this process and your body will head back to la-la-land in no time.

 Mindfulness is simply focusing on one present thing at a time.
-Practicing mindfulness has a powerful impact on mental wellbeing and acuity: breath slows, the parasympathetic nervous system takes over, and our minds and bodies relax.
+Practicing mindfulness has a powerful impact on emotional well-being and acuity: breath slows, the parasympathetic nervous system takes over, and our minds and bodies relax.
 Meditation is just one way to develop a mindfulness practice.
 Here are some ways you can incorporate mindfulness into each and every day.

 One of the best ways to diffuse stress and negative energy is to move your body regularly.
 Most people assume movement means “exercise”; and the more grueling the better.
 Spending time doing anything that you loathe in the name of “health” is counterproductive.
 Instead, identify the types of movement that make you feel good – that you WANT to do – and do that every day.
 Let the runners run and the weightlifters lift.
 YOU DO YOU, FULL STOP.